gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 2. You randomly sample a point *z* from the latent normal distribution that's assumed to generate the input image, via *z = z_mean + exp(z_log_variance) * epsilon,* where
 *epsilon* is a random tensor of small values.
 3. A decoder module maps this point in the latent space back to the original input image.

+The paraameters of a VAE are trained via two loss functions: a *reconstruction loss* that forces the decoded samples to match the intial inputs, and a *regularization loss* that helps learn well-formed latent spaces and reduce overfitting to the training data.